mojaloop/Currency-conversion/APICandidate for currency conversion support in Mojaloop.md

 ##### PATCH /fxTransfers/\<ID\>

-The callback **PATCH /fxTransfers/**\<ID\> is used to inform the requester about the final determination by the switch of the transfer a request for execution of a currency conversion.
+The callback **PATCH /fxTransfers/**\<ID\> is used to inform the requester about the final determination by the switch of the transfer which determines the status of a request for execution of a currency conversion.
 The *\<ID\>* field in the URI should contain the commitRequestId that was used when the execution of the currency conversion was requested.

 The data model for the callback is as follows: